-- The Reserve (groundwater, rivers, wetlands and estuaries). - Water quality surface and groundwater. - The approach towards the clearing of Invasive Alien Plants. - The management of wetlands. - Land degradation.
-Erosion and sedimentation (land care). - Land use and especially how this is impacted by land reform and the re-allocation of water.
+- The Reserve (groundwater, rivers, wetlands and estuaries); - Water quality surface and groundwater; - The approach towards the clearing of invasive alien plants (IAPs); - The management of wetlands; - Land degradation.
+Erosion and sedimentation (land care); - Land use and especially how this is impacted on by land reform and the re-allocation of water.

-The roles of Co-operative Governance and the need for awareness raising and capacity building are key strategic elements of many strategies.
+The roles of co-operative governance and the need for awareness raising and capacity building are key strategic elements of many strategies.